WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 [HOUR THREE]

 -Becky sat at the contract signing desk and kicked her feet up and called Trish out.
 Trish made her entrance.
 Trish said this is her first-ever contract signing and it’s a big deal.
 She said she wants to enjoy it.
 She asked Graves where they were.
 “Oh, Hershey?
 Like the chocolate?” she said, snidely.
-Trish said Becky has had so many contract signing.
+Trish said Becky has had so many contract signings.
 She said it all is because of the work she did to single-handedly change women’s wrestling.

 She asked what happens when she beats her at “Night of Champion.”
 (She left off the “s” in Champions.
 Who does that?)
 She asked if Becky will go to a deep, dark place and disappear to deal with her stuff again.
 She said she is her own worst enemy.
 She said she’ll sign the contract.
 She told fans she doesn’t need them to tell her what to do.
 She said it’s ironic that this is her first contract signing and it’ll be Becky’s last contract signing.
 She signed it and then shoved the mic to Becky.

-She said she can stab people in the back, whereas she’ll punch her in the face every single time.
+She said Trish can stab people in the back, whereas she’ll punch her in the face every single time.
 She said that’s why she can look herself in the mirror.
 She said she isn’t perfect, but she can carry on regardless.
 She said she’s had a career that Trish could only dream of.
-She said if barking like a dog is embarrassing, just wait until I whip your ass at Night of Champions.
-Welcome to the big time, bitc.
+She said, “If barking like a dog is embarrassing, just wait until I whip your ass at Night of Champions.
+Welcome to the big time, bitch.
 Woof woof.”
-Trishs snarled and then kicked over the table and left the ring.
+Trish snarled and then kicked over the table and left the ring.

 (Keller’s Analysis: Trish seems to test the patience of the fans with her cadence and soft-talking, but she’s effective at being unlikable with her snotty, snide demeanor.
 She just needs to talk a little louder and more clearly and pick up the pace slightly.
 Becky was as cool as ever there.
 Some good digs were taken by both, but Trish’s felt out of bounds and personal while Becky’s felt biting but fair game.)